sowmya04101998/DistributedTraining/02_singlegpu_training/README.md

 To simplify the setup, use a pre-configured Conda environment.
 Follow these steps:

 ### Setting Up Conda for Line Profiling
-This step configures the environment to use `line_profiler` for analyzing the code.
+This step configures the environment to use `line_profiler` for analyzing the code and to download dataset.

 ```bash
 $ module load miniconda